This information is useful for the following types of users:

 Components running in the

-- Activator: When pods are scaled down to zero or become overloaded with requests sent to the revision, Activator temporarily queues the requests and sends metrics to Autoscaler to spin up more pods.
+- Activator: When pods are scaled in to zero or become overloaded with requests sent to the revision, Activator temporarily queues the requests and sends metrics to Autoscaler to spin up more pods.
 Once Autoscaler scales the revision based on the reported metrics and available pods, Activator forwards queued requests to the revision.
 Activator is a data plane component; data plane components manage all functions and processes forwarding user traffic.

 - Autoscaler: Aggregates and processes metrics from Activator and the queue proxy sidecar container, a component in the data plane that enforces request concurrency limits.
 Autoscaler then calculates the observed concurrency for the revision and adjusts the size of the deployment based on the desired pod count.
-When pods are available in the revision, Autoscaler is a control plane component; otherwise, when pods are scaled down to zero, Autoscaler is a data plane component.
+When pods are available in the revision, Autoscaler is a control plane component; otherwise, when pods are scaled in to zero, Autoscaler is a data plane component.

 - Controller: Creates and updates the child resources of Autoscaler and the Service objects.
 Controller is a control plane component; control plane components manage all functions and processes establishing the request path of user traffic.